Lease + Revenue Accounting Infrastructure

 Operating Segments & Disclosures

-Chief operating decision maker identification, aggregation criteria, segment profit reconciliations, entity-wide disclosures
+Chief operating decision maker, aggregation criteria, segment profit reconciliations, entity-wide disclosures

 Planned